-The FT index was calculated over the western North Atlantic, extending between $30^{\circ} - 60^{\circ}$ N and $30^{\circ} - 79.5^{\circ}$ W, masking out land grid points in order to concentrate on air-sea interaction only.
+The FT index was calculated over the western North Atlantic, extending between $30^{\circ}-60^{\circ}$ N and $30^{\circ}-79.5^{\circ}$ W, masking out land grid points in order to concentrate on air-sea interaction only.
 The domain selected is shown in Fig. 1 and coincides with both the upstream region of the storm track and the Gulf Stream extension, where the largest SST variability is observed across different scales (e.g. large-scale meridional gradients and small-scale oceanic eddies).
-Neither the spatial resolution

-120 chosen nor the finest resolution available in ERA-Interim would allow for oceanic eddies to be fully resolved.
-However, given that the computation of F relies on T at the surface and air temperature is assimilated from observations, their effect on F at the resolved scales would be captured by the reanalysis system and they would still contribute some residual variance which is included in our analysis.
+Neither the spatial resolution chosen nor the finest resolution available in ERA-Interim would allow for oceanic eddies to be fully resolved.
+However, their effect on F at the resolved scales would be captured by the reanalysis system and they would still contribute some residual variance which is included in our analysis.

-Temporal properties of the FT index 3
+115 3 Temporal properties of the FT index

 Figure 2 (top) shows the temporal behaviour of the FT index, Eq.
-1, as defined for the upstream region of the North Atlantic 125 storm track.
+1, as defined for the upstream region of the North Atlantic storm track.